 For evaluation of serum level data, methods incorporating Bayesian principles appear to give the best overall predictive performance compared with traditional methods of vancomycin dosage adjustment.
 The Bayesian approach combines both population and patient-specific information (i.e., serum level data) in predicting dosage requirements.

-The pharmacokinetic model most widely used by clinicians has been one-compartment.
-Because vancomycin exhibits a multi-compartment pharmacokinetic profile, the clinical application of the one-compartment model requires post-distribution serum samples which are often difficult to accurately obtain.
-Compared with the 1-compartment model, the 2-compartment model results in a significant improvement in both bias and precision in predicting vancomycin peak and trough concentrations.
+The pharmacokinetic model most widely used by clinicians is the one-compartment open model.
+Because vancomycin exhibits a multi-compartment pharmacokinetic profile, the clinical application of the one-compartment model requires post-distribution serum samples which may be difficult to accurately obtain.
+Compared with the one-compartment model, the two-compartment model may produce better results in some patient populations.

 Considerable controversy exists concerning peak levels.
 Less controversial are recommendations for trough levels.
 Because of the pharmacodynamics of vancomycin, trough levels must remain above the MIC for continual anti-bacterial activity.

 The trough sample should be obtained just prior to the dose.
 The timing of peak levels continues to be an area of controversy.
 Most experts now agree that peak samples are most appropriately obtained 15 to 30 minutes after infusion rather than 1-2 hours after, because peaks drawn later substantially underestimate the true peak levels achieved immediately after infusion.